reiver/guide-research-interviewing/README.md

 > **Are there a few other people you would recommend I talk to?**

 This person you just interviewed probably knows other people in that field in that industry, in that market.
 They very likely could recommend other people for you to talk to.

 If they give you a list of other people, **write the names of those people down** (and any other information interviewee provides you).

-And then ask:
+And _after_ than, _after_ they have given you that list of people, then ask:

 > **Could you introduce me to them?**

 It is usually much easier to get someone to talk to you, if someone they know introduces you to them.

-Plus, you can find a lot of (relevant) people to interview really quick this way.
+In addition to that, through this strategy, you can find a lot of (relevant) people to interview this way.

 For example, if you start with 1 person, and that person introduces you to 3 people, and each of those individuals introduced you to 3 more people,